BoraEcosystem/go-bora/README.md

 ## Go BORA

 Golang implementation of the BORA project.
 For now, this is just a forking point.
+BORA team is improving the code and will release it when it get ready to public review.
+At this moment, this repository will be used when you install BORA PoA node.
+You can check out the installation guide at BORA Lagoon site.

 ## Go Ethereum